gabrc52/class_group_chats/README.md

 - `MATRIX_TOKEN`: A Matrix access token for the bot or app service.
 - `PUBLIC_MATRIX_HOMESERVER`: The Matrix homeserver.
-- `MATRIX_BASEURL`: The URL at which the Matrix API is available.
+- `PUBLIC_MATRIX_BASEURL`: The URL at which the Matrix API is available.
 - `PUBLIC_MATRIX_ROOM_LINK_BASE`: The prefix for room permalinks.
 For our Element instance it is `https://matrix.mit.edu/#/room/`.
 - `PUBLIC_ROOM_ALIAS_PREFIX`: The prefix to use for room aliases on Matrix (e.g. `subject_` or `subject-test_`).
 Note that if you use an app service, the app service registration YAML file must declare this room alias prefix to be able to control it.
 - `MULESOFT_CLIENT_ID`: A client ID to access developer.mit.edu APIs